mvolkmann/blog/src/swift-ui.md

   click the device drop-down after the app name near the top and select the device type (such as "iPhone 12 mini")

-The main Xcode window is divided into three main areas.
-The left side is the Navigator.
-The right side is the Inspector.
-The center is the main editing area containing two panes.
-The left pane is the code editor and the right pane is the Preview.
+A new "App" project begins with the following files.

+- `{app-name}.swift`

+  This defines the main struct which implements the `App` protocol.
+  It has computed property named `body` whose value implements the `Scene` protocol.
+  The actual value is an instance of `WindowGroup`.
+  This renders an instance of `ContentView` which is defined in the next file.

+- `ContentView.swift`

+  This defines the `ContentView` struct which implements the `View` protocol and is the top of the user interface.
+  It also defines the `ContentView_Previews` struct which describes what the Preview area should display.
+  This can be one or more views that are each displayed in a separate Preview.

+- `Assets.xcassets`

+  This associates names with assets such as images, audio files, and video files.

+- `{app-name}.xcodeproj`

+  This file is not visible in the Navigator, but can be viewed and edited by clicking the top entry in the navigator.
+  The editor for this data has the following tabs:
+  General, Signing & Capabilities, Resource Tags, Info, Build Settings, Build Phases, and Build Rules.
+  The General tab configures the app display name, version of iOS, targets (iPhone, iPad, or Mac), status bar style, and more.

+To add a particular kind of provided UI View in a `.swift` file, manually enter code or click where it should go in the code and click the "+" in the upper-right.
+Clicking the "+" displays a dialog with a list provided View types.
+Selecting one displays related documentation and code examples.
+Double-click a View type to insert code for it.

-### Preview
+### Canvas / Preview

-The Preview area shows the UI running outside of a simulator.
+The Canvas area displays Previews of the UI running outside of a simulator.
+To hide/show the Canvas area, select Editor ...
+Canvas.
-If it isn't running, press the "Resume" button at the top to start it.
+If Preview isn't running inside the Canvas area, press the "Resume" button at the top to start it.

-The Preview automatically updates when code changes are saved.
+When code changes are saved and there are no errors, the Preview is automatically updated.
+When there are errors, the Preview pauses and must be manually restarted by click the "Resume" button or pressing cmd-option-p.
+TODO: Are there other things that cause the Preview to pause?

 To zoom in and out on the Preview area, click the magnifier glass icons in the lower right (minus and plus) or select a zoom level from the percent dropdown.

-After saving code changes, if an error is detected the Preview will pause.
-To restart it, click the "Resume" button at the top or press cmd-option-p.

 By default the Preview is not in "Live Preview" mode.
 Key things to know about not being in this mode include: